thinkinglabs/thinkinglabs.github.io/_drafts/so-yes-trunk-based-development-now-what.md

 Or upgrades of Java, Ruby, Python, ...

-Clearly, as we cannot have both versions coexisting in the same codebase, [techniques for large scale refactoring](#how-do-we-handle-large-scale-refactoring) like [*Expand-Contract*]({% post_url 2022-09-25-the-practices-that-make-continuous-integration-coding %}#practice-9-adopt-expand-contract)) will not work.
+Clearly, as we cannot have both versions coexisting in the same codebase, [techniques for large-scale refactoring](#how-do-we-handle-large-scale-refactoring) like [*Expand-Contract*]({% post_url 2022-09-25-the-practices-that-make-continuous-integration-coding %}#practice-9-adopt-expand-contract) will not work.

 One option is using a *Canary Build*.
 We set up a second build alongside the main build that uses the newer version of the framework or the programming language.
 For any failure, we try to fix it on [*Mainline*](#mainline) in such a way that it complies with both versions.
 We manipulate the codebase to be compatible with both versions.
 Is that easy?
 No. That will be hard work.
-But, it has the benefit we never block the flow of work through the value stream.
+But it has the benefit that we never block the flow of work through the value stream.
 We can keep delivering new functionality while we perform the upgrade in small incremental steps.

 The alternative is either halting all delivery while performing the upgrade on *Mainline*.
 Not great, business-wise.
 If that only takes a week, that could be conceivable.
 If it takes weeks, it is an outright bad idea.
-Or using the classic approach with a considerable long-lived branch upon which the upgrade is performed.
-New deliveries are still possible, but have to be cherry picked into the branch.
-That is a substantial additional effort and mistakes can happen.
+Or using the classic approach with a considerably long-lived branch upon which the upgrade is performed.
+New deliveries are still possible, but have to be cherry-picked into the branch.
+That is a substantial additional effort, and mistakes can happen.

 ## Acknowledgement